Business Lease vs Personal Lease: Which is Right for You?

 Documentation Requirements

-Claiming VAT on vehicle expenses requires maintaining detailed records including lease agreements, VAT invoices, mileage logs, and evidence of business use.
-HMRC may request these records during audits, making accurate record-keeping essential for maintaining VAT reclaim eligibility.
+Claiming VAT on vehicle expenses requires detailed records including lease agreements, VAT invoices, mileage logs, and evidence of business use.
+HMRC may request these records during audits, making accurate record-keeping essential.

 Restrictions and Limitations